randomairborne/experimental-snapshot-installer/README.md

-# 1.18-snapshot-installer
+# experimental-snapshot-installer
-Installs the 1.18 Experimental Snapshot automatically, with Batch and PowerShell or Linux Bash
+Installs the Minecraft Experimental Snapshot automatically, with Batch and PowerShell or Linux Bash